Csteelman2/react-essential-training-5949338/README.md

 # React Essential Training
 This is the repository for the LinkedIn Learning course `React Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].
+(Forked by Caleb Steelman)

 ![lil-thumbnail-url]